cupid-ide/cupid/nuopcdocs/cap.rst

 The calls to ``NUOPC_CompSetEntryPoint``  on lines 15-16 and and 21-22 register subroutines that are implemented in the cap.
 These are initialization phases that are not provided by the generic NUOPC Model.
-The ``phaseLabelList`` parameter lists a NUOPC-defined label from the Initialize Phase Definition (or IPD -- more on that later).
+The ``phaseLabelList`` parameter lists a NUOPC-defined label from the :ref:`Initialize Phase Definition <initseq>`.
 NUOPC defines explicitly what happens in each phase of model initialization and these labels uniquely define each phase.
 For example, on line 16, ``"IPDv00p1"`` stands for "Initialize Phase Definition version 00 phase 1".
 The value for the parameter ``userRoutine`` is the name of the subroutine that should